zemin-xu/zemin-xu.github.io/_posts/2020-11-01-marker-based-augmented-reality.md

 SIFT[3] is scale-invariant, which is also good at handling illumination change as well.
 It uses DoG as an approximation of LoG to calculate local extrema(potential keypoint) over scale[4].
 SIFT provides distinctiveness, robustness and invariance to common image transformations such as rotation and scale[5].
 It is widely accepted as one of highest quality options currently available, promising distinctiveness and invariance to a variety of common image transformations – however, at the expense of computational cost[6].

+The parameters contain **nfeatures** which is the number of best features to retain, **nOctaveLayer** which is the number of layers in each octave, **contrastThreshold** that is used to filter out weak features, **edgeThreshold** that filters out edge-like features, and **sigma** that denotes the sigma of the Gaussian applied to the input image.
+Lowe has given the optimal value for these values in his paper.

 ### SURF(Speeded-Up Robust Features)

 SURF[7] approximates LoG with Box Filter convolution calculation, which is faster and is suitable for real-time detecting task.
 SURF is good at handling images with blurring and rotation, but not good at handling viewpoint change and illumination change.[8]
-Its implementation is in opencv_contrib repository.
+Its implementation is in opencv_contrib repository, in non-free part.
+Its parameters contain **hessianThreshold** that denotes the threshold for hessian keypoint detector used in SURF, **nOctaves** and **nOctaveLayers** like that of **SIFT**, as well as two flag **extended** and **upright** which denote using extended descriptor and up-right or rotated features respectively.

 ### ORB(Oriented FAST and Rotated BRIEF)

 ORB[9] is a binary feature descriptor that came from *OpenCV Lab* and is basically a fusion of FAST[10] keypoint detector and BRIEF[11] descriptor with many modifications to enhance the performance and scale as well as rotational invariance[12].
 It employs the efficient Hamming distance metric for matching and these features make it suitable for real-time feature detection and description.

 One of its parameters is *nFeatures* which denotes maximum number of features to be retained.

 ### AKAZE

 AKAZE[13] is the accelerated version of KAZE[14] which uses non-linear scale space to find features.
-It uses a binary descriptor that exploits gradient infomation.
-It is proved to be an improvement in repeatability and distinctiviness compared to previous algorithms.
+It uses a binary descriptor that exploits gradient information.
+It is proved to be an improvement in repeatability and distinctiveness compared to previous algorithms.

 ### BRISK

-BRISK[6]
+BRISK[6] is another binary feature descriptor.
+It is different from the descriptors like BRIEF and ORB, by having a hand-crafted sampling pattern.
+BRISK sampling pattern is composed out of concentric rings.
+In sampling pattern, long pairs are used in BRISK to determine orientation and short pairs are used for the intensity comparisons that build the descriptor, as in BRIEF and ORB[15].
+The parameters contains **thresh** which is **AGAST** detection threshold score, **octaves** that is detection octaves and **patternScale**.

 ### Brute Force Matcher

 Brute-Force matcher takes the descriptor of one feature in first set and is matched with all other features in second set using some distance calculation.
-And the closest one is returned[15].
+And the closest one is returned[16].
 The two parameters possible when creating pointer is **normType**, which defines the computation space.
 The second parameter, **crossCheck**, is a boolean and its default value is false.
-If set true, it will check if the pairs in each detector is the same keypoint.
+If set true, it will check if the pairs in each detector is the same point.

 ### FLANN-based Matcher

 FLANN stands for Fast Library for Approximate Nearest Neighbors.
 It contains a collection of algorithms optimized for fast nearest neighbor search in large datasets and for high dimensional features.
-It works faster than BFMatcher for large datasets[16].
+It works faster than BFMatcher for large datasets[17].

-### Matching methods and filtering methods
+### Matching methods & filtering methods

-knn, best, ratio filtering, score filtering
+Each matcher has **match()** and **knnMatch()** to do keypoint matching.
+The former will find the best match for each descriptor from a query set or the sample image. **knnMatch()** will return the best k matches for each descriptor.

+There will be false matching and the next step is to filter the matches.
+For **knnMatch()**, Lowe proposed in his paper[3] to use a distance ratio test to try to eliminate false matches.
+The distance ratio between the two nearest matches of a considered keypoint is computed and it is a good match when this value is below a threshold, and this value is recommended to be 0.7[18].
+For **match()** we can sort with scores and filter those with lower scores by applying a ratio of matches to retain.

+### Alignment & Augmentation

+In order to replace the matched image with target image, the perspective transformation of matched image in frame image should be found.
+In OpenCV, the routine **findHomography()** will compute and return the perspective transformation H between them.
+We can specify in this method the **RANSAC** robust algorithm to try different random subset in order to estimate the homography matrix[19].
+The **warpPerspective()** applies a perspective transformation to an image.
+By putting the destination image with target image, this can perform image morphing.

 ## Experiment